Tony Sage: Perth Glory

 In 2007 Sage purchased a part ownership stake in A-League football club Perth Glory, and fully took over the club in 2009 after buying out co-owner Brett McKeon.
 In 2020 he began the process of selling part of the club to the London Football Exchange, a football-based Cryptocurrency exchange, for a price of $30 million.
 The deal fell apart after the founder of LFE was revealed to be using a fake identity, and was actually convicted fraudster James Abbass Biniaz.

+Sage stepped down as owner of the club in 2023.
+The club was issued a breach notice & Sage was stripped of the license due to financial turmoil that included requiring loans from the central administration of the league to pay staff & player wages.

 Fashion and media

 Sage was part owner of the Perth Fashion Festival until it went into administration and ceased operations in 2019.
 He was also the owner and publisher of the defunct Kurv fashion magazine.